Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

-\citet{sempionatto_eyeglasses-based_2019} assumes a glasses form factor to conduct electrochemical analysis of tears, assessing the concentration of glucose, alcohol, vitamins B2, B6, and C. Tears were induced with menthol sticks before being collected and analyzed by the glasses.
-The sensor itself uses square wave voltammetry (SWV) for vitamin measurement, demonstrated only as a proof of concept.
-After a baseline was acquired with the sensor, tears were induced and analysis was conducted every 30 minutes for 2 hours after taking a multivitamin.
+\citet{sempionatto_eyeglasses-based_2019} developed an eyeglasses-based platform to conduct electrochemical analysis of tears, assessing the concentration of glucose, alcohol, vitamins B2, B6, and C. Tears were induced with menthol sticks before being collected and analyzed by the glasses.
+The sensor itself used square wave voltammetry (SWV) for vitamin measurement, demonstrated only as a proof of concept.
+After a baseline was acquired with the sensor, tears were induced from 3 participants and analysis was conducted every 30 minutes for 2 hours after taking a multivitamin.
 Peak potentials emerged for each vitamin and were verified with known concentrations of vitamins added to baseline tear samples.
-Because this was a proof of concept, no comparison to gold standards with blood or efforts to quantify in-body vitamin levels were made.
+Because this was a proof of concept, no comparison to optimal reference standards with blood or efforts to quantify in-body vitamin levels were made.

 A microfluidic, graphine-oxide-based sensor chip has been applied for the quantification of ferritin in serum \cite{garg_microfluidic-based_2020}.
-Notably, the sample must be pumped through the sensor, where cyclic voltammetry is performed continuously with an external potentiostat.
+Notably, the sample must be pumped through the sensor, where cyclic voltammetry was performed continuously with an external potentiostat.
 An evaluation was conducted with spiked serum samples (which were not sensitive to deficiency) and compared to ELISA.
-The sensor overestimated concentrations <100 mcg/L by $\sim$10\% and underestimated the larger concentration by $\sim$4\%.
+The sensor overestimated concentrations <100 $\mu$g/L by $\sim$10\% and underestimated the larger concentration by $\sim$4\%.

-\citet{sun_bendable_2021} focuses on low-cost and reusability in vitamin C assessment.
-Their device uses cyclic voltammetry to determine whether the vitamin C content present in the sample is normal or deficient (<4.93 mg/L).
-This deficiency threshold is greater than what is reported by the clinical literature, exceeding even the limit for sufficiency (Table \ref{tab: assessment-ws}).
-Interestingly, their device is also self-powered, using vitamin C as a biofuel.
+\citet{sun_bendable_2021} focused on reusability in vitamin C assessment.
+Their device used cyclic voltammetry to determine whether the vitamin C content present in the sample is normal or deficient (<4.93 mg/L).
+This deficiency threshold was greater than what is reported by the clinical literature, exceeding even the limit for sufficiency (Table \ref{tab: assessment}).
+Interestingly, their device was also self-powered, using vitamin C as a biofuel.
 In a trial for scurvy detection (n=22), the device correctly determined the 4 deficient individuals (ground truth by HPLC).
-The authors also demonstrated its potential to screen for patients exhibiting a medical condition.
+The authors also demonstrated its potential to screen for patients exhibiting a medical condition, identifying 30 patients (total sample size unclear) who suffered from vitamin C deficiency during routine checkups.
+Of these, >85\% had a medical condition associated with inflammation and oxidative stress.